andrebianchessi/uselessBox/README.md

 # uselessBox
 Useless box state machine implementation.
-Watch the video for an example.
+Watch "exampleVideo.mp4" to see one of the possible responses of the system.